Polymer/old-docs-site/articles/unit-testing-elements.md

 * [Async][async] to keep your sanity.
 * [Lodash][lodash] to repeat fewer things.

-Additionally, WCT provides integration with `selenium`, so that you can easily run your test suites across multiple browsers.

 ### Why create a new tool?

 Great question.
 When working with HTML imports, we regularly find ourselves wanting to write tests within .html sources.
 A large number of tests require that you write HTML and we wanted something more convenient than two files per suite - your fixtures and tests.
 We also wanted a test runner that didn't have configuration hooks for running server-executable code to allow for environments like Travis CI.